maganezf/old-maganezf.me/README.md

-# My Website - maganezf.com
+# My Personal Website

-'maganezf.com' is website created by myself!
+This is my personal website created by me

 ## Used Tools and websites at development